 The Chief of Police, working under the direction of the Police Commission, administers and controls the department to preserve peace and public order for the town, through investigation of crimes and enforcement of laws and ordinances.
 He is in charge of the management of all records, the direction of all police personnel, and the assignment of duties for the efficient operation of the department.

-Currently, the department consists of seventy-two sworn police officers, and nine civilian personnel.
+Currently, the department consists of authorized sworn personnel of eighty-one and nine civilian personnel.
 These civilian personnel provide clerical and maintenance, and technical support to the operation of the police department.
 The Animal Control Officer

 is also under the authority of the Police Department.